Choy050823/wanderverse_server/README.md

 # Wanderverse Backend

-A robust and scalable backend for the Wanderverse travel app, featuring a social-sharing platform, an AI-driven trip planner, and a personalized recommendation engine.
+A robust and scalable backend for the Wanderverse travel app, featuring a social-sharing platform, an AI-driven trip planner, and a personalised recommendation engine, hosted in AWS Cloud.
 Developed by Choy Min Han (Team Quacking Bakchoi)

 ---